 How to Save Money When Visiting Historic Savannah Georgia

-First, once we knew our dates I stalked Groupon for ticket discounts.
+Once we knew our dates I stalked Groupon for ticket discounts.
 I got tickets to the Davenport house (still available at the time of this post!), The Harper Fowlkes Home (also still available!), and the Mighty Air Force Museum.
 You can also get discounts on ghost tours, history walking tours, show tickets, and more.

 What tips do you have for visiting Savannah Georgia?